 Polyclonal antibodies against A. invadans or Aphanomyces saprophyte showed cross reactivity to each other using protein gel electrophoresis and Western blot analysis and immunohistochemistry.
-(Lilley et al., 1997b).
-However specific monoclonal antibody against A. invadans developed later was found to have high specificity and high sensitivity to A. invadans using immunofluorescence.
-This monoclonal antibody could detect A. invadans hyphae at the early stage of infection (Miles et al., 2003).
+(21).
+However specific monoclonal antibody against A. invadans developed later was found to have high specificity and high sensitivity to the Aphanomyces pathogens of the EUS using immunofluorescence.
+This monoclonal antibody could detect the Aphanomyces hyphae at the early stage of the EUS infection (25).